Table of Contents

 In your website form, instead of asking them to merely ‘join’ your cause (or even a newsletter), have a more powerful CTA.

 The difference this will make is twofold.
-One, it tells the lead exactly what they can achieve by supporting you (something a mere ‘join us’ doesn’t convey).
-Second, by articulating a solid impact, you are increasing the chances of the lead actually signing up!
+One, it tells the lead precisely what they can achieve by supporting you (something a mere ‘join us’ doesn’t convey).
+Second, by articulating a solid impact, you increase the chances of the lead signing up!

 3. Trying new channels